Ernest Lundeen: Unsuccessful bids for office

+United States House of Representatives (193337)

+Lundeen was elected to the U.S. House again in 1932 and served in the 73rd and 74th Congresses.

 In 1934, during the 73rd Congress, Lundeen sponsored the Workers' Unemployment Insurance Bill.
-The bill embodied a far-reaching unemployment insurance and social insurance program formulated by the Communist Party in 1930 and openly and vigorously advocated by the party for the next several years.
-Despite the bill's Communist origins, the party mustered considerable support for it, including from union locals, international unions, and state labor federations.
-The bill attracted support from liberals dissatisfied with the less generous and much less radical Wagner-Lewis bill (which became the Social Security Act).
+The bill embodied a far-reaching unemployment insurance and social insurance program formulated by the Communist Party in 1930 and openly and vigorously advocated by the Party for the next several years.
+Despite the bill's Communist origins, the Party mustered considerable support for it, including from union locals, international unions, and state labor federations.
+The bill attracted support from liberals dissatisfied with the less generous and much less radical Wagner-Lewis Bill (which became the Social Security Act).
 With Lundeen's help, a subcommittee of the Labor Committee heard testimony from 80 witnesses on the benefits of the bill and the suffering of the unemployed.
 Many were Communists, including Party chairman Earl Browder.
 The bill was narrowly voted out of the Labor Committee, but it was killed by House leadership, which wanted no competition for Wagner-Lewis.

-U.S. Senate
+U.S. Senator (193740)

+1936 election

+In 1936, the Farmer–Labor Party nominated Floyd B. Olson, the popular incumbent Governor of Minnesota, for the open United States Senate seat vacated by Schall's death.
+However, Olson died of stomach cancer at the age of 44 on August 22.
+The state central committee of the Farmer–Labor Party selected Lundeen to run in his place, and he won a landslide election over Republican former Governor Theodore Christianson.